RomanShtyk/books/architecture/Designing_Data_Intensive_Applications.md

 in distributed systems, and CAP has now been superseded by more precise results, so it is of mostly historical interest today.

 **Total order broadcast** is asynchronous: messages are guaranteed to be delivered reliably in a fixed order, but there is no guarantee about when a message will be delivered (so one recipient may lag behind the others).
 By contrast, **linearizability** is a recency guarantee: a read is guaranteed to see the latest value written.

+**linearizability**, a popular consistency model: its goal is to make replicated data appear as though there were only a single copy, and to make all operations act on it atomically.
+Although linearizability is appealing because it is easy to understand—it makes a database behave like a variable in a single-threaded program — it has the downside of being slow, especially in environments with large network delays.

+# Part III: Derived data